Pabloamedias/portfolio-react-ts/README.md

 - Make Page component, with extra info of the projects ✅
 - There will be N° pages for N° projects ✅
 - Create an alert in case the petition to the database fails
+- Store the images on an external service instead of the project itself